 David J Worhunsky, MD, Monica M Dua, MD, Jeffrey A Norton, MD, Brendan C Visser, MD.
 Stanford University Medical Center.

 Open pancreatic necrosectomy remains associated with significant morbidity.
 In this video, we present a case of a laparoscopic transgastric necrosectomy, a novel minimally invasive technique for debridement of pancreatic necrosis.
 Two laparoscopic ports are placed directly into the insufflated stomach.
-The posterior gastric wall is opened to create a cystgastrostomy through which the necrosum is debrided.
-The cystgastrostomy is left open for continued internal drainage into the stomach, thereby limiting the repeated interventions often associated with other minimally invasive techniques for pancreatic debridement.
+The posterior gastric wall is opened to create a cystogastrostomy through which the necrosum is debrided.
+The cystogastrostomy is left open for continued internal drainage into the stomach, thereby limiting the repeated interventions often associated with other minimally invasive techniques for pancreatic debridement.